cheqd/product-docs/advanced-features-and-alternatives/cheqd-cosmos-cli-for-identity/deactivate-a-did.md

 ### 1. Compile the payload

 As in flow with [creating DID-Document](create-did.md) we need to compile `payload.json` file with private key inside and pass it to the CLI.
-The result JSON in our example will look liks:
+The resulting JSON in our example will look liks:

 ```json
 {